daisy/pipeline-webui/README.md

 ### 2. Perform the release

+#### Snapshot version

-If you want to publish a snapshot version, simply run:
+If you just want to publish a snapshot version of a debian package, simply run:

 ```
 ./activator clean universal:publish debian:publish